Brand Explicit Consent

 The future of consumer-brand communication is here!
 FCC's new regulations demand express explicit consent from consumers.

-This ruling is poised to go in effect in January 2025.
+The implementation deadline by the FCC is Jan 2025, and for Medicare & Open Enrollment it is Oct 15.
 Read more about the ruling in our blog article or in the official FCC ruling.

 What is Brand Explicit Consent?